dexterstacey/one-click-hugo-cms/site/content/post/administrative-assistant-job.md

 * Ability to maintain strict confidentiality.
 * Knowledge of MS Excel, Word and other common programs.
 * Ability to communicate with staff and other contacts in courteous and professional manner
-* Ability to prioritize multiple tasks and  make independent decisions.
+* Ability to prioritise multiple tasks and  make independent decisions.

 **Educational Requirements**

-A University degree or its equivalent  in office management, business administration, human resource management or related field.
+* A University degree or its equivalent  in office management, business administration, human resource management or related field.
-At least three-year progressive and relevant experience in a reputable organization.
+* At least three-year progressive and relevant experience in a reputable organization.

 **What we offer**

+* Gross salary: 1,000,000-1,500,000 Ugandan shillings per month.
 * Working in an international team of motivated and visionary individuals.
 * Opportunities for personal and professional growth.
 * 25 days of annual leave.